Materials Engineering Essentials: Building Stronger and Smarter Mechanical Systems

 2. Mechanical Properties

-- Toughness: capacity to absorb energy before fracture.
+- Toughness: Capacity to absorb energy before fracturing, combining strength and ductility.

 3. Key Processing Methods